visit/galaxy-docs/_includes/reservation.md

 }
 ```

-After a cancellation, get the cancellation info of the booking based on the booking code.
+[DEPRECATED] After a cancellation, get the cancellation info of the booking based on the booking code.

 ### HTTP Request